Drone regulations in Ireland

 Each country can define certain aspects of its drone regulations.
 For Ireland, the following requirements apply in addition to the European regulations.

-Many functions are combined in the MySRS portal.
-You can also complete the training for drone licenses there.
-You can get the certificates for higher categories (e.g. A2) from flight schools, which are listed here.
-Older Irish licenses will no longer be recognized.
+The MySRS portal combines many functions.
+You can also complete training for drone licenses there.
+However, certificates for higher categories (e.g., A2) are obtained through flight schools listed here.
+Older, existing Irish licenses are no longer recognized.

-We have researched the listed drone regulations for Ireland to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Ireland!
+The drone regulations for Ireland listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the Irish Aviation Authority.
+Alternatively, you can also contact the Irish embassy in your home country for further information on the regulations.
+Please leave us a comment if you learn of any updates and/or have your own experience flying a drone in Ireland!

 I’m planning a vacation to Ireland and would like to take my drone.
 But given the restrictions I’ve read I’m not sure it’s worth taking it.
 What do you recommend.
 My drone is a mavic air.